• Home

 • Email

-books about shapes for children
+shape books for children

 Circle, square, rectangle, triangle…Do you have a favorite shape?
 Explore these math books about shapes with children.
 They will be identifying shapes, counting sides and angles, and figuring out puzzles in no time.

-books about shapes for children
+shape books for children

 Books About Shapes for Children